Overview

 - Have a good oral hygiene routine.
 Brush teeth twice a day with a fluoride toothpaste and regularly clean between teeth with floss or another interdental (between-the-teeth) cleaner.

-- Make smart food choices that limit foods high in sugars and starches.
+- Make smart food choices that limit sugary drinks and foods high in sugars and starches.
 Eat nutritious and balanced meals and limit snacking.

 - Do not use tobacco products, including smokeless tobacco.
 If you currently use tobacco, consider quitting.